 Babylon Is Fallen

-15 “The merchants who sold these things, and who grew rich because of her, will stand at a distance for fear of her torment.
-Weeping and mourning, 16 they will say, ‘Woe, woe to us all because of the great city, she who was wrapped in fine linen, purple, and scarlet, and who was adorned with gold, precious stones, and pearls.
-17 For in a single hour such great wealth was utterly brought to ruin!’
-And all ship’s captains, and all who travel10 from port to port, and all sailors, and as many as earn their living at sea, all stood at a distance; 18 and when they saw the smoke from the fire that burned her, they began to cry out, saying, ‘What city can compare with11 the great city?’
-19 So they threw dust on their heads, and with weeping and mourning they began to cry out, saying, ‘Woe, woe to us all because of the great city, in which all who had ships at sea grew rich because of her great wealth; for in a single hour she was utterly brought to ruin!’
-20
+15 “The merchants who sold these things and grew rich because of her will stand at a distance for fear of her torment.
+With weeping and mourning 16 they will say, ‘Alas, alas!15 The great city, she who was arrayed in fine linen, and in purple and scarlet fabrics, and who was adorned with gold and pearls and precious stones!
+17 For in a single hour such great wealth has been16 brought to ruin!’
+And all the ship’s captains, and all who travel17 from port to port, and all sailors, and as many as earn their living at sea—all of them stood at a distance.
+18 And when they saw the smoke from the fire that burned her, they began to cry out, saying, ‘What can compare with18 the great city?’
+19 So they threw dust on their heads, and with weeping and mourning they began to cry out, saying, ‘Alas, alas!19 The great city, in which all who had ships at sea grew rich because of her great wealth!
+For in a single hour she has been20 brought to ruin!’

-21 Then a strong angel picked up a stone—it looked like a great millstone—and he threw it into the sea, saying, “Thus shall Babylon, the great city, be thrown down with sudden force, never to be found again.
-22 And the sound of harpists, musicians, flute-players, and trumpeters will never be heard in you again; no tradesman plying any trade will ever be found in you again; the sound of a mill will never be heard in you again; 23 the light of a lamp will never shine in you again; and the voice of a bridegroom and his bride will never be heard in you again.
-For your merchants were the great men of the earth, for3 all the nations were deceived by your sorcery; 24 and in her was found the blood of prophets and saints, and the blood of all who were brutally slain upon the earth.”
+21 Then a strong angel picked up a stone—it looked like a great millstone—and he threw it into the sea, saying, “Thus shall Babylon, the great city, be thrown down with sudden violence, 22 never again to be found.
+22 And the sound of harpists and musicians and flautists and trumpeters will never again be heard in you; and no tradesman plying any trade will ever again be found in you; and the sound of a mill will never again be heard in you; 23 and the light of a lamp will never again shine in you; and the voice of a bridegroom and his bride will never again be heard in you.
+For your merchants were the great men of the earth, for all the nations were deceived by your sorcery.
+24 And in her was found the blood of prophets and saints, and of all who were slain upon the earth.”

 - Some mss fallen